wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 From the **Dashboard** you can download the latest versions of Provider and Agent installation files, get configuration information for the vault, see the number of virtual machines that have protection managed by the vault, see recent jobs, manage the vault certificate, and resynchronize virtual machines.

-For more information about interacting with jobs and the dashboard, see [Operations and <!-- deleted by customization monitoring](/documentation/articles/site-recovery-manage-registration-and-protection/) --><!-- keep by customization: begin --> monitoring](https://msdn.microsoft.com/zh-cn/library/dn788906.aspx) <!-- keep by customization: end -->.
+For more information about interacting with jobs and the dashboard, see [Operations and monitoring](/documentation/articles/site-recovery-manage-registration-and-protection/).